 Students will participate in class discussions, group projects, oral presentations, and a field trip.
 Regular writing assignments will provide a vehicle for students to think critically about their own experience and perceptions of the LGBT community and what they learn in class.

 This course is ideal for anyone preparing for a career in social services including counselors, criminal justice, or education.
 It will specifically prepare educators to deliver curriculum required by the Fair and Inclusive Education Act in public schools.
 The course is equally beneficial for any student who simply wants to become more informed about the LGBT community and the issues is faces.
 This class is the foundational course required for the LGBT Studies Certificate Program and meets the Napa Valley College general education degree requirements for social and behavioral sciences and multicultural/gender studies.
-In addition, this course is transferable for elective credit to the CSU and UC system.
+This course is transferable to the CSU and UC Systems and meets the Gender Studies requirement for both.

 Meem, E. T., Alexander, J. F., Gibson, M., & Gibson, M. A. (2013).
 Finding out, an introduction to lgbt studies.
 2nd Edition Thousand Oaks, CA: Sage Publications, Inc.